jdbosser/berrfs/README.md

 ```python
 b.update([np.array([1.]), np.array([2.])])
 ```
-Note that the measurement update performs a prediction step before applying the information from the filters.
+Note that the measurement update performs a prediction step before applying the information from the measurements.

 ## Release mode